Paintings are taking over the basement!

 I had come across a photograph taken of a scene on Texada Island and decided to give it a go.
 The light was piercing through the foliage to illuminate maples beside a large cliff face.

 After all those leaves, I needed to relax.
 The photo was taken at Alert Bay harbour, bull kelp dangling in the shallows.
 The painting didn’t seem quite right until I used white for the water surface tiny ripples.
 This painting SOLD!
-Now everything changes.
+And, I will never know whether it sold because of the appearance of kelp or because of the appearance of an attractive female figure 🙂

-Imagine early morning sailing through whirlpools and rapids as the tide changed while we approached Johnstone Strait.
-Mist hung low as the sun rose to pinpoint a tiny islet at the entrance to a little cove.
+Imagine early morning sailing through whirlpools and rapids as the tide changes while we approach Johnstone Strait.
+On this day, mist hung low as the sun rose to pinpoint a tiny islet at the entrance to a little cove.
 The noise of sea gulls still rings in my ears, while the seals remained quiet.

 At a most recent course with artist Joyce Furness, we students were asked to paint in the form of a professional artist.
 I chose Drew Burnham, whose work I truly love for its simplification of nature.
 Of course, it is not simple.
 Drew’s paintings are intricate and worth studying.
 With music on in the studio, I got totally drawn into this painting, adding far more colour than the original.
 I wanted to learn how Drew paints water and will use this technique in future creations.
 (Drew’s paintings are shown at the Bau-Xi Gallery in Vancouver.)